Algebra8/Knots/README.md

 #### `MarkovChain.aggregate`

-The `aggregate` method will return a dictionary with two keys: _braidreps_ and _logs_, whereby _braidreps_ is a list that contains the generated braidreps and _logs_ is a list that contains the relevant Markov Moves per iteration and if they were successful or not.
+The `aggregate` method will return a dictionary with two keys: _braidreps_ and _logs_, whereby _braidreps_ is a list that contains the generated braidreps and _logs_ is a list that contains the relevant Markov steps per iteration and if they were successful or not.

 > This aggregate dictionary is mainly a container for the relevant data and while this getter method is available, it is not recommended for retrieving the data.
 Better alternative methods exist for this.